How to Rotate Screen on MacBook Pro

 How to Rotate Screen on MacBook Pro?

-To rotate the screen on your MacBook Pro, select Apple menu > System Settings on your Mac, then click Displays in the sidebar.
-Choose how many degrees to rotate the image on your display by clicking the pop-up option next to Rotation on the right.
-Click Confirm in the dialog box that displays.
+• Choose how many degrees to rotate the image on your display by clicking the pop-up option next to Rotation on the right.

 Rotating Your Image on Your MacBook Pro Display

-Rotating the image on your MacBook Pro involves a few different steps and only takes a few minutes.
+Rotating the image on your MacBook Pro involves a few steps and only takes a few minutes.

 However, some MacBooks don’t support the rotation function.
 There’s a way around the lack of a rotation setting, which we’ll get into later.